Export Repayment Scheme

 However, where a part payment of VRT has already been made, there may be residual VRT left in the vehicle.

 The value used by Revenue to calculate VRT is called the Open Market Selling Price (OMSP).
-Where the OMSP of the vehicle is less than €2,000, the car does not qualify for the scheme.
+Where the OMSP of the vehicle is less than €2,000, the vehicle does not qualify for the scheme.

-Cars must have an export examination carried out at a National Car Testing Service Centre (NCTS).
+Vehicles must have an export examination carried out at a National Car Testing Service Centre (NCTS).

 Next: VRT export repayment amount